 What is Homemade Caramel?

 Homemade caramel is a sweet, velvety treat made by heating sugar until it melts and caramelizes, then adding cream and butter to create a smooth, luscious texture.
-Unlike store-bought versions, homemade caramel contains simple, natural ingredients without artificial preservatives or additives.
-This purity gives it a rich flavor but also makes it more perishable.
+Unlike store-bought versions, homemade caramel contains simple, natural ingredients without artificial preservatives.
+This purity enhances its flavor but also raises the question: How long will homemade caramel last?

 The Science Behind Caramel Shelf Life

-- Cream: Cream introduces moisture, which makes caramel prone to bacterial growth and spoilage if not stored properly.
+- Cream adds moisture, making caramel prone to bacteria if not stored well.

-- Butter: Butter, with its fats and oils, can go rancid over time, especially if exposed to air, heat, or humidity.
+- Butter can turn rancid when exposed to air, heat, or humidity.

 How Long Will Homemade Caramel Last?